 For more information on this event and it’s history, head on over to the INF website.

 In 1995 netball became a “recognized” Olympic sport and looks forward to programmed status.

 Netball is also a core sport for the Commonwealth Games after first being included in the programme at the 1998 games in Kuala Lumpur where Australia took the Gold medal, New Zealand Silver and England Bronze.
-At the 2002 Commonwealth Games in Manchester, Australia took the Gold medal.

 The very first International game that Scotland competed in was against England during the 1947/48 season.